-Prenata Genetic syndromes - Down syndrome - Fragile X syndrome - Prader-Willi syndrome and Angelman syndrome Inborn errors of metabolism Phenvlketonuria Organic aciduria (maple syrup urine disease) Cerebral malformation syndromes Maternal deficiencies Foetal alcohol syndrome - Drug abuse (cocaine) - Intra-uterine infections (ToRCH complex) Perinatal Birth asphyxia Hypoxic state in premature delivery Postnatal Central nervous system infection Meninaitis - Encephalitis Traumatic head injury Progressive hydrocephalus (non shunted cases with expanding heads) Environmental toxins - Lead - Mercury Malnutrition - Protein-energy malnutrition Mineral and vitamin deficiencies Poverty and social deprivation Maternal education Autistic Spectrum Disorder
+Prenatal

+Genetic syndromes

+- Down syndrome

+- Fragile X syndrome

+- · Prader-Willi syndrome and Angelman syndrome

+Inborn errors of metabolism

+- Phenylketonuria - Organic aciduria (maple syrup urine disease)

+Cerebral malformation syndromes (see Table 1)

+Maternal deficiencies

+- Foetal alcohol syndrome

+- Drug abuse (cocaine)

+- Intra-uterine infections (ToRCH complex)

+Perinatal

+Birth asphyxia Hypoxic state in premature delivery

+Postnatal

+Central nervous system infection

+- Meningitis - Encephalitis

+Traumatic head injury

+Progressive hydrocephalus (non shunted cases with expanding heads) Environmental toxins

+Lead

+Mercury

+Malnutrition

+- Protein-energy malnutrition - Mineral and vitamin deficiencies

+Poverty and social deprivation

+Maternal education

+Establishing a diagnosis for the mental retardation is helpful for prognostication and genetic counselling for future pregnancies.
+For some neurometabolic diseases, specific therapeutic interventions may be possible e.g. dietary treatment for phenylketonuria.
+Even if no diagnosis is ascertained immediately, it may become apparent with time, in particular with the dysmorphic syndromes.
+Based on the clinical progress, further specialised tests can be performed or repeated when the need arises.

+Autistic Spectrum Disorder

 Autistic spectrum disorder (ASD) refers to a disorder of the nervous system that affects the way the brain develops and functions, with onset before 3 years of age.
 The disorder is characterised by problems with verbal and non-verbal (e.g. gestures and facial expressions) communications, social interactions, usually limited interests and activities, and obsession with routine and order.
 Often there are some classic repetitive behaviour such as opening/closing doors, flipping light switches, water play and paper shredding.
-There may also be some motor stereotypes such as hand flapping, body rocking, finger-flicking and self-spinning.
+There may also be some motor stereotypes such as hand flapping, body rocking, fingerflicking and self-spinning.
 Although quite simply defined, the presentation can be extremely variable.
-This clinical nature, together with the lack of well-defined diagnostic tool or a definitive biologic marker or test, contributes to the delay in the diagnosis for many41.
-Although not part of the diagnostic criteria, abnormal responses to various sensory inputs, including auditory, visual, and tactile stimuli, are often also seen in the affected children42.
+Severe cases of autism with marked impairments in language, poor eye contact and poor engagement with caregivers may be brought to medical attention earlier, while high-functioning, verbal children may demonstrate difficulties only in school-age when social deficits emerge.
+This clinical nature, together with the lack of welldefined diagnostic tool or a definitive biologic marker or test, contributes to the delay in the diagnosis for many50.
+Although not part of the diagnostic criteria, abnormal responses to various sensory inputs, including auditory, visual, and tactile stimuli, are often also seen in the affected children51.

 In ASD, the children do not always exhibit the same symptoms, and the symptoms also depend on the severity of the disorder.
 In addition, there are differential diagnoses for autistic behaviours that need to be considered before ascertaining the diagnosis for ASD.
 The more common amongst these are severe or profound mental retardation and psychiatric conditions such as childhood schizophrenia, bipolar disorders, severe neglect or abuse.
-The more common neurological disorders with autistic features include fragile X43, and tuberous sclerosis44 especially when there is associated malignant epileptic encephalopathy such as West syndrome and Lennox-Gastaut syndrome.
+The more common neurological disorders with autistic features include fragile X52, and tuberous sclerosis53 especially when there is associated malignant epileptic encephalopathy such as West syndrome and Lennox-Gastaut syndrome.
 Other genetic conditions with significant autistic features include Rett syndrome (mutation in MeCP2 gene) and Angelman syndrome (duplication of chromosome 15q).
 Generally, it is easy to exclude neurodegenerative disorders with cognitive deterioration and autistic features from ASD because of the absence of the expected ASD clinical feature before the onset of the decline.
-However, there were some reports indicating that up to a third of children with ASD were noted to have unexplained regression of language and social skills, usually between the age of 18 and 24 months45.
+However, there were some reports indicating that up to a third of children with ASD were noted to have unexplained regression of language and social skills, usually between the age of 18 and 24 months54.
 Thus, specific testing to exclude inborn errors of metabolism may be required in the presence of clinical indications.